 A New Year?

-We see that the "religious" year begins in Nisan (the first month, Exodus 12:2), the "civil" year begins in Tishrei (the seventh month, Leviticus 25:9-10), and the "tree" year begins in Shevat (the eleventh month, Leviticus 19:23-25) when trees begin to bear fruit.
+We see that the "religious" year begins in Nisan (the first month, Exodus 12:2), the "civil" year begins in Tishrei (the seventh month, Leviticus 25:9-10), and the "tree" year begins in Shevat (the eleventh month, Leviticus 19:23-25) when trees start to bear fruit.
 These "religious, civil, and tree" labels are the traditional labels associated with these annual cycles and are not explicitly given in Scripture.

 The feast of Yom Teruah has several traditions associated with it.